 As required by both the HOME Final Rule and National Housing Trust Fund Interim Rule, information must be provided on the current market demand in the neighborhood in which the proposed SRDP project is to be located.

-Please note, changes to the 2020 SRDP guidelines have been made.
 Please provide the information in the order and format as outlined below.

 Market Needs Assessment Report Requirements: